Umeclidinium/vilanterol (By breathing)

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep the medicine in the foil tray.
 Do not open it until you are ready to use the inhaler for the first time.
 Throw away this medicine 6 weeks after opening or when the counter reads "0".

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- This medicine should not be used together with a similar inhaled medicine, such as arformoterol, formoterol, indacaterol, or salmeterol.
+- This medicine should not be used together with a similar inhaled medicine, such as arformoterol, budesonide/formoterol, formoterol, indacaterol, salmeterol, or salmeterol/fluticasone.

 - Some foods and medicines can affect how umeclidinium/vilanterol works.
 Tell your doctor if you are using any of the following:

 - Medicine to treat an infection (including clarithromycin, itraconazole, ketoconazole, telithromycin, troleandomycin, voriconazole)